 At many planned home births, less equipment is required and used than in hospital because birth is commonly straightforward and physiological.
 However, midwives need to be prepared both with the equipment they require for routine care as well as for managing acute or emergency situations.
-It is up to each midwife to decide on the contents of her home birth kit, however at a minimum this will include equipment for monitoring the woman (BP, temp); and the baby (fetal heart rate, newborn heart rate); sterilised birth and suturing instruments and equipment; uterotonic drugs; maternal and neonatal resuscitation equipment including an oxygen cylinder and ambubag; IV equipment; catheterisation equipment; sterile and non-sterile gloves.
+It is up to each midwife to assemble her own home birth kit, and at a minimum this will include equipment for monitoring the woman (BP, temp); and the baby (fetal heart rate, newborn heart rate); sterilised birth and suturing instruments and equipment; uterotonic drugs; maternal and neonatal resuscitation equipment including an oxygen cylinder and ambubag; IV equipment; catheterisation equipment; sterile and non-sterile gloves.
 A full list of suggested equipment is included in appendix I.